Winter for Vata-Pitta and Pitta-Vata

 Acceptable Seasonal Indulgences

 The winter months will allow you to experiment with eating spicier foods than you might normally tolerate.
-On an especially moist and cloud-covered day, you may even be able to enjoy some caffeinated tea, coffee or espresso (with cream and a natural sugar).
-You can also enjoy eggs and meat more than you might be able to at other times of year (buffalo is a great choice for you).
-And, since sweet, nourishing treats will calm both vata and pitta, try some Hot Spiced Chai or Maple Tapioca this winter.
+On an especially moist and cloud-covered day, you may even enjoy some caffeinated tea, coffee or espresso (with cream and a natural sugar).
+Eggs and meat are also a better choice now than at other times of year (buffalo is a great option for you).
+And, since sweet, wholesome treats will calm both vata and pitta, try some Hot Spiced Chai or Maple Tapioca.

 Foods to Minimize

-You may need to be careful with foods that aggravate both vata and pitta like cranberries, persimmon, burdock root, corn, eggplant, raw onion, radishes, turnips, millet, rye, and white sugar.
-If vata is high, shift your diet to include more oil, and plenty of warming, nourishing foods.
-If pitta seems aggravated, reduce your use of especially hot spices like cayenne, chilies, and dry ginger.
-Beyond that, watch for signs of increasing vata (gas, bloating, constipation, anxiety) or increasing pitta (acidity, diarrhea, rash, irritability), and adapt your diet accordingly.
+Be selective with foods that have the potential to aggravate both vata and pitta, such as cranberries, persimmon, burdock root, corn, eggplant, raw onion, radishes, turnips, millet, rye, and white sugar.
+If vata is high, include more oil and plenty of warming, nourishing foods.
+If pitta seems elevated, reduce your use of hot spices like cayenne, chilies, and dry ginger.
+In addition to these recommendations, watch for signs of increasing vata (gas, bloating, constipation, anxiety) or increasing pitta (acidity, diarrhea, rash, irritability), and adapt your diet accordingly.

-You will probably benefit most if your primary attention is on keeping vata healthy.
-You can always change things up if a kapha imbalance arises, but in general, take advantage of the quiet, introspective and gentle nature of the winter.
+You will likely benefit most if your primary attention is on keeping vata healthy.
+You can always change things up if a kapha imbalance arises.
 Prioritize a sense of routine in your life.
 Slow down, turn inward, rest, reflect, and rejuvenate.
-For exercise, there’s no harm in a bit of a challenge, but favor gentle and fluid forms of exercise.
-If you practice yoga, relax your tendency to look for perfection in your poses and focus instead on quieting your mind and relaxing your being, even in the midst of activity.
+In general, take advantage of the quiet, introspective, and gentle nature of winter.
+For exercise, there’s no harm in a bit of a challenge, but favor grounding and fluid forms of exercise.
+If you practice yoga, soften your tendency to look for perfection in your poses and focus instead on quieting your mind and relaxing your being, even in the midst of activity.
 You may also find that wrapping up your day around 10 p.m. will help you rest better and will prevent an overactive or restless mind at night.
 Get plenty of sleep this winter.
-This is a great time to replenish your reserves of energy.
+This is a great time to restore your reserves of energy.